ipfs/ipfs-docs/docs/concepts/content-addressing.md

 :::callout
 **See CID conversion in action**
-See the [interactive code sandbox](#codesandbox-converting-between-cid-versions-and-encodings) for an example JS application that converts between CID versions and ecnodings.
+See the [interactive code sandbox](#codesandbox-converting-between-cid-versions-and-encodings) for an example JS application that converts between CID versions and encodings.
 :::

 ### Converting between CID base encodings